-2435.1 This policy shall apply to probationary and regular employees in all classifications.

-2435.2 An employee summoned for jury duty will immediately notify his/her immediate supervisor and provide a copy of summons to District officials.

-2435.3 While serving on a jury, an employee will be given a paid leave of absence for the duration of said jury duty.
-Said leave of absence is conditional upon the employee returning to work upon dismissal each day to complete his/her remaining normal workday.
+- 2435.1 This policy shall apply to probationary and regular employees in all classifications. - 2435.2 An employee summoned for jury duty will immediately notify ther immediate supervisor and provide a copy of summons to District officials. - 2435.3 While serving on a jury, an employee will be given a paid leave of absence for the duration of said jury duty.
+Said leave of absence is conditional upon the employee returning to work upon dismissal each day to complete their remaining normal workday.
 It is also conditional upon the employee's conveyance to the District of any compensation received as a juror, not including any travel allowance received.

-POLICY TITLE: Rights of Victims of Domestic Violence, Sexual Assault and Stalking POLICY NUMBER: 2440
+POLICY TITLE: Rights of Victims of Domestic Violence, Sexual Assault and Stalking